mui/material-ui/docs/src/pages/guides/api.md

 - We use a *boolean* when the degrees of freedom required is **2**.
 - We use an *enum* when the degrees of freedom required is **> 2**.

-Going back to the previous button example, it requires 3 degrees of freedom.
-We use an *enum*.
+Going back to the previous button example; since it requires 3 degrees of freedom, we use an *enum*.